PreciousChicken/blog/content/posts/forget-me-block-eth-cal.md

 - ~~Client: Ensure admin cannot have other role~~
 - ~~Client: Add `admin` class to map (already there but check)~~
 - ~~Client: Add banner warning for research only, unencrypted and will be deleted~~
-- Smart contract: Add delete data function owner only
+- ~~Smart contract: Add delete data function owner only
-- Client: Add delete data function
+- ~~Client: Add delete data function
 - Client: Add admin back door to unauthorised page
+- Smart contract: Add admin back door function

 ## Introduction